aditink/pathIndependence/currency-exchange/readme.md

 testUtilities to define test functionality and constants.
 Currency graph and related functionality: currencyGraph.py.
 Main.py creates a currency graph and does checks.
-Have stopped maintaining the noIdentity version of path Checkers so they may not work correctly in the latest commits.

 ### Data extraction and graph building
 Can be found in currencyGraph.py.